 What is Rug Pull in Cryptocurrency Scams

 A 'rug pull' is a malicious scam where crypto developers abandon a project and run away with investors' funds.
-Learn how they work and the red flags to look out for to protect yourself.
+Learn how they work and the red flags to.

 In the fast-paced and often unregulated world of cryptocurrency, a "rug pull" is one of the most common and devastating types of scams.
 The name is evocative: it's a maneuver where the developers of a seemingly legitimate project suddenly "pull the rug out" from under their investors, abandoning the project and absconding with all the funds, leaving the project's token worthless.